Youth Programmes

 The Glasgow Life Youth Development Team have an officer aligned to each neighbourhood in the city to promote and develop community-based youth work programmes.
 Find out about some of our work below.

-As part of Glasgow's Digital agenda our STEM and Digital programmes offer activities to support the development of skills in Science, Technology, Engineering and Maths.
+Our STEM and Digital programmes offer activities to support the development of skills in Science, Technology, Engineering and Maths.

 Some awards and qualifications lead to points on the SCQF that are the same as qualifications offered in schools.

-Our services are flexible and adapt to the changing needs of young people and the community.
-We can take the views and opinions of the young people we work with to local organisations and forums to help inform the development of services in the area.
+We take the views of young people we work with to local organisations and forums.
+This helps with the development of services in the area.

 You can find out all about the YEP programme by clicking here.

-The team also provides access to the Young Scot and National Entitlement card, which provides discounts, rewards and benefits for all young people in Glasgow and across Scotland.
-There's lots of benefits to having a card and you can find out more by clicking here.
+The team also gives access to the Young Scot and National Entitlement card.
+The card offers discounts, rewards and benefits for all young people in Glasgow and across Scotland.

 We also provide support to organisations to work with us in promoting activities and opportunities for young people, so please visit our page to find out more.